maidsafe-archive/safe_examples/non-editable-comments-web/README.md

 Trying to add minor features to the plugin can be a good place to get started.
 Few simple tasks can be,

 - Adding a refresh button to the list.
-- Since the plugin is using HostName to determine the MutableData name, If the users migrates to an other service, comments would be lost.
+- Since the plugin is using HostName to determine the MutableData name, If admin migrates to an other service, comments would be lost.
 Implement an better workaround for this problem.